5gon12eder/msc-graphstudy/README.md

 The following driver modules are available:

- - `deploy` -- populates the database
+ - `deploy` &mdash; populates the database
- - `httpd` -- runs an HTTP server for the web-interface
+ - `httpd` &mdash; runs an HTTP server for the web-interface
- - `compare` -- queries the discriminator model about pairs of layouts
+ - `compare` &mdash; queries the discriminator model about pairs of layouts
- - `doctests` -- runs Python [`doctests`](https://docs.python.org/3/library/doctest.html) for the driver
+ - `doctests` &mdash; runs Python [`doctests`](https://docs.python.org/3/library/doctest.html) for the driver
- - `archidx` -- prints statistics about graph archives
+ - `archidx` &mdash; prints statistics about graph archives
- - `integrity` -- checks integrity of the database and can try to fix them
+ - `integrity` &mdash; checks integrity of the database and can try to fix them
- - `model` -- allows access to internals useful for preparing documents
+ - `model` &mdash; allows access to internals useful for preparing documents

 ### Invocation